ogrisel/eegssl/README.md

 Experiments on Self-Supervised Learning on EEG data

-This is a partial and independent reproduction of the "relative positioning" (RP) pretext task of:
+This is a partial and independent replication of the "relative positioning" (RP) pretext task of:

 - *Self-supervised representation learning from electroencephalography signals*